loris-imageserver/loris/README.md

  but it's your responsibility if you make changes once deployed.
  * `max_size`.
 Is in bytes, e.g. 5242880 == 5 MB
  * `max_backups`.
 This many previous logs will be kept.
+ * `format`.
+Format of the log entries.
+See [Python LogRecord attributes](http://docs.python.org/2/library/logging.html#logrecord-attributes) for options.

 ## Resolving Identifiers
 The supplied implementation just unescapes the identifier and tacks a constant